BlyatBeauty/PCGen-Data-Updater/README.md

 This script updates and overwrites the **data** folder in PCGen with the most recent version from the PCGen GitHub but preserves any files you may have added in the *homebrew* or *customsources* subfolders.
 You should back those folders up just in case though.

-By demand from the [PCGen discord server](https://discord.gg/M7GH5BS), the script will also fetch [BahamutDragon's PCGen Sources](https://github.com/BahamutDragon/pcgen).
-These are all the sources that PCGen is not allowed to ship with due to OGL.
+Due to issues with automation on my end, this script will not fetch [BahamutDragon's PCGen Sources](https://github.com/BahamutDragon/pcgen).
+Anyone who wishes to get that data as well can do so by following the instructions listed there.

 Just as a heads up, this script does take a good few minutes to run - the longest it took me was 7 minutes.
 Your internet speed will probably be the biggest deciding factor here.